OrderN/OrderN.github.io/index.markdown

 * The source code is available [on GitHub](https://github.com/OrderN/CONQUEST-release).
 * The manual is [on ReadTheDocs](https://conquest.readthedocs.io/)

-The code is presently on v1.1, with v1.2 to be released in July 2023.
+The code is presently on v1.4, released in December 2024.
 It is a complete, robust code which is compatible with a very accurate library of pseudopotentials, [PseudoDojo](http://http://www.pseudo-dojo.org).
 We welcome bug